Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 Study the file '**extract_method3.py**'.
 Use 'extract method' technique to improve modularity of the code.

-## Exercise 6: 'Replace Temp with query' Technique
+## Exercise 6: Various Techniques

 Study the file '**replace_temp_with_query.py**'.
-Use 'Replace Temp with query' technique to improve readability of the code.
+Use 'Replace Temp with query' and 'Extract Method' techniques to improve readability of the code.